WinterAxis/ESV-MD-Bible/The_Bible_esv/2_Exodus/Exod_16.md

 The people of Israel ate the manna forty years, till they came to a habitable land.
 They ate the manna till they came to the border of the land of Canaan.

 ###### 36
-(An omer is the tenth part of an ephah.) ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+(An omer is the tenth part of an ephah.)

 ***